 Dave Thomas Foundation for Adoption Success Story

 Feature on Thomas, a former NBC4 Wednesday's Child, so viewers could meet his mom and hear how he is giving back to DCFYI after being adopted.
-The feature was filmed and aired summer, 2014 when Thomas was interning with DCFYI; it was great to have a former program participant working in the office!
+The feature was filmed and aired in the summer of 2014 when Thomas interned with DCFYI; it was great to have a former program participant working in the office!

 National Foster Care Awareness Month in the US - Let's help our teens!

 Radio interview with DCFYI Executive Director covers teens aging out of foster care, teen adoption, and our Chain Reaction fundraiser.

 For Teens in Foster Care, Adoption is a Lifeline